zyedidia/micro/runtime/help/commands.md

    is provided, a vertical split is opened with an empty buffer.
 If multiple files are provided (separated via ` `) they are opened all as splits.

+   Drag a divider to resize splits.
+Resizing keeps room for nested dividers, even when the pane content no longer fits.
+Enlarging the split restores its nested panes' proportions.

 * `hsplit ['filename']`: same as `vsplit` but opens a horizontal split instead of a vertical split.